The head-wave transform: Introduction

 \subsection{Acknowledgements}

-MVdH was supported by the Simons Foundation under the MATH + X program, the National Science Foundation under grant DMS-2108175, and the corporate members of the Geo-Mathematical Imaging Group at Rice University.
+MVdH was supported by the National Science Foundation under grant DMS-2407456, the Simons Foundation under the MATH + X program and the corporate members of the Geo-Mathematical Imaging Group at Rice University.
+We thank the anonymous referees for the valuable remarks and suggestions.